sayhelloelijah/say-todo/readme.md

 # say-todo
-A small to-do app built with vanilla JavaScript, and no dependencies.
+A small to-do app built with Vanilla JavaScript, and no dependencies.